CE marking

 What’s new?

-Brief information for economic players:
+Brief information for economic operators:

 In principle, the old Construction Products Regulation (EU) No. 305/2011 will continue to apply in parallel with the new regulation until 2040 (!) and the basic principles of the old regulation are also largely to be found in the new one.
 If a declaration of sustainability parameters is neither mandatory nor voluntary and there are no other requirements that necessitate the application of the new regulation, the product can continue to be made available on the market and used with the CE marking in accordance with the old Construction Products Regulation.

-Contact your Technical Assessment Body (TAB) immediately!
+Contact your Technical Assessment Bodies (TAB) immediately!

 EADs and ETAs under the old regulation are still possible, but the EAD must be published by January 8, 2026.
 If the EAD was published during this period, this ETA can be used as the basis for further ETAs until January 9, 2036 and the EAD until January 9, 2031.
 Numerous EADs are expected to be published in the Official Journal in the course of 2025.